What do Fire Safety Strategy Reports consider?

 For some buildings, Fire Strategy is an after-thought and only addressed after design is complete.
 As such, some of the client’s objectives can fail to be achieved because retro-fitting a Fire Strategy can have adverse impacts on design and costs.

-We have worked on a number of buildings where compliance with codes of practise cannot be achieved.
+We have worked on a number of buildings where compliance with codes of practice cannot be achieved.
 In such instances our fire engineers provide a range of options for our clients to consider.

 Why Choose Us